norberttech/aceeditor-bundle/README.md

 ## Use with Stimulus and Asset Mapper

-Stimulus version is supported only with Asset mapper dependencies
+Stimulus version is supported only with Asset mapper dependency

 - ```composer require symfony/stimulus-bundle```
 - ```composer require symfony/asset-mapper ```